xiongdl/ChipArch/README.md

 - Keywords: Speculative Inference
 - Takeaways:
   - A key insight behind SpecInfer is to simultaneously consider a diversity of speculation candidates to efficiently predict the LLM's outputs, which are organized as a token tree and verified against the LLM in parallel using a tree-based parallel decoding mechanism.

+### NeuPIMs: NPU-PIM Heterogeneous Acceleration for Batched LLM Inferencing.
+(KAIST & POSTECH & GeTech) <a name="neupims@2024_asplos"></a>
+- In batched processing, QKV generation and feed-forward networks involve compute-intensive GEMM, while multi-head attention requires bandwidth-heavy GEMV.
+- NeuPIMs is a heterogeneous acceleration system that jointly exploits a conventional GEMM-focused NPU and GEMV-optimized PIM devices.
+- NeuPIMs is equipped with dual row buffers in each bank, facilitating the simulaneous management of memory read/write operations and PIM commands.
+- NeuPIMs employs a runtime sub-batch interleaving technique to maximize concurrent execution, leveraging batch parallelism to allow two independent sub-batches to be pipelined within a single NeuPIMs device.

+### SpecPIM: Accelerating Speculative Inference on PIM-Enabled System via Architecture-Dataflow Co-Exploration.
+(Peking University) <a name="specpim@2024_asplos"></a>
+- SpecPIM constructs the architecture and dataflow design space by comprehensively considering the algorithmic heterogeneity in speculative inference and the architectural heterogeneity between centralized computing and DRAM-PIMs.

+### MicroVSA: An Ultra-Lightweight Vector Symboblic Architecture-Based Classifier Libraray for Always-On Inference on Tiny Microcontrollers.
+(Northeastern University) <a name="microvsa@2024_asplos"></a>
+-
+### TinyForge: A Design Space Exploration to Advance Energy and Silicon Area Trade-offs in tinyML Compute Architectures with Custom Latch Arrays.
+(Standford University) <a name="tinyforge@2024_asplos"></a>
+-

 ## 2024 ISSCC
 ### Forum: Eenergy-Efficient AI-Computing Systems for Large-Language Models.